-This fascinating tour includes beautiful but little-visited, non-touristic parts of Turkey.
+The tour includes beautiful but little-visited, non-touristic parts of Turkey.
 After a dozen trips to this delightful country I wanted to discover some different destinations.
-Thus was born our new series of Off the Beaten Path tours.
+Thus was born our series of Off the Beaten Path tours.

 I got out a map of UNESCO sites and plotted out a big circle of interesting and new-to-me places to see around the country.
 I discovered Safranbolu with its charming Ottoman architecture and the stone gates of Hattusha, the ancient Hittite capital.
-I happened upon a photo (above) of huge rectangular stones balanced in a breath-taking structure and decided we need to see that site too.
+I happened upon a photo of huge rectangular stones balanced in a breath-taking structure at the Blaundos site (see below) and decided we needed to see that.

 Finally I’ve included two classic and historically important stops – the stunning Cappadocia area in central Turkey, and the ancient Roman city of Ephesus, conveniently located on our route back to Istanbul.
 In between we’ll learn about renowned regional cuisine and see some spectacular museums.
 This is a perfect tour for those of you who are interested in everything – from textiles and archeology to Ottoman architecture and typical cuisine!

 - Explore 6 UNESCO World Heritage sites: Safranbolu, Cappadocia, Hattuşa, Ephesus, and more.

 - See the Blue Mosque and Hagia Sophia in Old Istanbul.

 - Sample and learn about authentic Turkish foods everywhere we travel

 - Watch rug knotters and carpet weavers work their magic

 - See the turquoise-domed mausoleum and museum of Rumi, mystic poet who lived in Konya.

 - Whip up a Turkish meal in a private home cooking class